DynamoDS/DynamoPrimer/09_Custom-Nodes/9-3_Library.md

 > 1. To Publish a custom node locally, simply right click on the canvas and select *"Publish This Custom Node..."*

 ![](images/9-3/AddingToLibrary- 03.png)
-> Fill out the relevant information similar to the image above and select *"Publish Locally".*
+> Fill out the relevant information similar to the image above and select *"Publish Locally".*.
+Note that the Group field defines the main element accessible from the Dynamo menu.

 ![](images/9-3/AddingToLibrary- 02.png)
 > Choose a folder to house all of the custom nodes that you plan on publishing locally.
 Dynamo will check this folder each time it loads, so make sure the folder is in a permanent place.
 Navigate to this folder and choose *"Select Folder".* Your Dynamo node is now published locally, and will remain in your Dynamo Toolbar each time you load the program!